-Munster is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Munster is a great place for families with children to consider.
+First of all, many other families with children live here, making Munster a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Munster has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Munster’s overall crime rate is lower than average for the country.

 The per capita income in Munster in 2010 was $37,062, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $148,248 for a family of four.
 However, Munster contains both very wealthy and poor people as well.

 Munster is a very ethnically-diverse town.
 The people who call Munster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Munster residents report their race to be White, followed by Asian.
 Munster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.65% of the town’s residents.
 Important ancestries of people in Munster include Irish, Polish, English, and Italian.